GiannisMichalis/OpenCV-Live-face-recognition-python/README.md

 - KOLOVOS STELIOS

-Department of Electrical and Computer Engineering,
+Department of Electrical and Computer Engineering,\nUniversity of Patras

-University of Patras